Building a clean model tutorial

 We end up with a toal of three shapes, but two of them will need further improvement.
 Now we can erase the triangles that are part of the holes.
 Finally, we extract the convex hull individually for the 3 shapes, then merge them back together with [Menu bar --> Edit --> Grouping/Merging --> merge selected shapes]:

-In V-REP, we can enable/disable edge display for each shape.
-We can also specify an angle that will be taken into account for the edge display.
-A similar parameter is the shading angle, that dictates how facetted the shape will display.
-Those parameters, and a few others such as the shape color, can be adjusted in the shape properties.
+In CoppeliaSim, we can specify a shading angle that dictates how facetted the shape will display.
+That parameter, and a few others such as the shape color, can be adjusted in the shape properties.
 Remember that shapes come in various flavours.
 In this tutorial we have only dealt with simple shapes up to now: a simple shape has a single set of visual attributes (i.e. one color, one shading angle, etc.).
 If you merge two shapes, then the result will be a simple shape.
 You can also group shapes, in which case, each shape will retain its visual attributes.

 In next step, we can merge elements that logically belong together (if they are part of the same rigid element, and if they have the same visual attributes).
 Then we change the visual attributes of the various elements.
 The easiest ist to adjust a few shapes that have different colors and visual attributes, and if we name the color with a specific string, we can later easily programmatically change that color, also if the shape is part of a compound shape.
 Then, we select all the shapes that have the same visual attributes, then control-select the shape that was already adjusted, then click Apply to selection, once for the Colors, once for the other properties, in the shape properties: this transfers all visual attributes to the selected shapes (including the color name if you provided one).
 We end up with 17 individual shapes: